Crhaj/git-daily-rust/docs/architecture.md

 ### `main.rs`

-- Print working directory at start
+- Print a working directory at the start
 - Parse CLI args with clap (`-v` for verbose)
-- Detect if current directory is a git repo
+- Detect if the current directory is a git repo
-- If yes: run single repo update with step-by-step progress bar
+- If yes: run a single repo update with a step-by-step progress bar
-- If no: discover repos, update in parallel with repo-count progress bar
+- If no: discover repos, update in parallel with the repo-count progress bar
 - Call `output::print_summary()` at the end
 - Exit with code 1 if any failures